CHAPTER 1 Outrageous Patriarchal historiography: This is what Historians are Concealing

 The Turning Point in Human History:

-Erich Fromm described the war as the most crucial experience in his life. »When the war ended in 1918, I was a deeply troubled young man who was obsessed by the question of how war was possible, by the wish to understand the irrationality of human mass behavior, by a passionate desire for peace and international understanding. « The claim that war was due to an innate aggression of men [the male] was sufficiently refuted by him and various other scientists.
-Also the presumption lacks any basis, that: »If civilized man is already afflicted by so many wars and such destructiveness, how much worse must the ›primitive› man have been, who was so far behind in his development towards progress?« (Fromm 1974, p.
-193) The psychologist Erich Fromm corrects this untenable prejudice and clarifies it: »Prehistoric research has proved that the earliest humans were less de-constructive than the so-called further-evolved and the prototype man, as he appeared 50’000 years ago, was not the killer, which we encounter in the more advanced stages of evolution. « (Fromm 1974, p.
+The end of the Neolithic – the early Bronze Age – brought a tremendous turn in world history; the beginning of the age of warlike patriarchy.
+It destroyed most of the thoroughly acquired cultural achievements of the prosperous, peaceful matriarchal era that spanned many thousands of years.
+Archaeological excavations in the north of the Iranian highlands and in the Caucasus prove that the earliest extraction and processing of metal (e.g. copper and tin into bronze) began here.
+As early as the 6th millennium, copper ore was industrially smelted and forged into ingots, tools and the first weapons.
+A horde of cattle-breeders, nomadic Indo-Europeans from the southern Russian steppes who had domesticated the horse began, with the newly produced weapons, to carry out the first raids, on their neighbors, riding their horses.
+Successively, they moved forward, from the Persian Gulf (the Fertile Crescent) to Egypt thus, the peaceful era of agriculture came to an end.
+They were the cause of ›the first war in world history‹ (s.
+Wolf ›Der erste Krieg der Weltgeschichte‹ The first war in world history).
+Erich Fromm described war as the most crucial experience of his life. »When the war ended in 1918, I was a deeply troubled young man who was obsessed by the question of how war was possible, by the wish to understand the irrationality of human mass behavior, by a passionate desire for peace and international understanding. « The claim that war was due to an innate aggression of men [the male] was sufficiently refuted by him and various other scientists.
+Also, the following presumption lacks any basis: »If civilized man is already afflicted by so many wars and such destructiveness, how much worse must the ›primitive› man have been, who was so far behind in his development towards progress?« (Fromm 1974, p.
+193) Fromm corrects this untenable prejudice and clarifies it: »Prehistoric research has proved that the earliest humans were less de-constructive than the so-called further-evolved and the prototype man, as he appeared 50’000 years ago, was not the killer, which we encounter in the more advanced stages of evolution. « (Fromm 1974, p.
 135).

 »How did it happen that war itself became an integral part of civilization,